zee-nguyen/Stanford_Machine_Learning/Week 2/multivariate_linear_regression.md

 Replace x<sub>i</sub> with x<sub>i</sub> - μ<sub>i</sub> to make features have approximately zero mean.

 Do not apply to x<sub>0</sub> = 1

-where <math>x</math> is an original value, <math>x'</math> is the normalized value.
 There is another form of the means normalization which is when we divide by the standard deviation which is also called standardization.

 ### 3. Debugging Gradient Descent